 Created by the legislature in 2009, the Delta Stewardship Council is composed of members who represent different parts of the state and offer diverse expertise in fields such as agriculture, science, the environment, and public service.
 Of the seven, four are appointed by the Governor, one each by the Senate and Assembly, and the seventh is the Chair of the Delta Protection Commission.

-The council's work is supported by an independent board of nationally and internationally prominent scientists.
+The Council's work is supported by an independent board of nationally and internationally prominent scientists.

 Council members are:

-Randy Fiorini was born in Turlock, CA, where he was raised on his family’s tree fruit and wine grape farm.
+Vice-Chair of the Delta Stewardship Council, Mr. Fiorini was born in Turlock, CA, where he was raised on his family’s tree fruit and wine grape farm.
 After graduation from Cal Poly San Luis Obispo in 1975, Mr. Fiorini returned to Turlock and assumed managing partner responsibilities for Fiorini Ranch.

 Interested in agricultural industry affairs, Mr. Fiorini was elected to serve as the Chairman of the California Canners and Growers, Chairman of the California Cling Peach Advisory Board, and was appointed by two Presidents to serve on the US Agricultural Technical Advisory Committee for Fruits and Vegetables.

 In addition to farming, Mr. Fiorini has found time to serve as director on many local boards, including Faith Home Teen Ranch, Hope Unlimited International, and is the past president of Emmanuel Medical Center, Rotary Club of Livingston, and the Merced County Farm Bureau.

 Recognized for his agricultural leadership and on-farm achievements, Mr. Fiorini was selected by the United States Jaycees in 1987 as the Outstanding Young Farmer in the United States.